Fadel-H/phase-1-project/README.md

 ## This project uses the free mangaDex API https://api.mangadex.org/docs/ to access the users manga follow list, public manga list, and displays them as a list.

-## To use tihs project, you would need to run the server.js file with the npm start command on your terminal.
+## To use this project, you would need to run the server.js file with the npm start command on your terminal.
 Then go to https://localhost:3000 on your web brower.

 ## once you're in, you will see a login screen in which you can either use your MangaDex.org account, or use the test account I created below: